SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 TS=
 (
   (
     ("species" OR "flora" OR "fauna" OR "plant$" OR "animal$" OR "wildlife" OR "insect$" OR "amphibian$" OR "bird$" OR "rosewood" OR "kosso" OR "elephant$" OR "rhino*" OR "ivory" OR "pangolin$" OR "reptile$" OR "turtle$" OR "tortoise$" OR "big cat$" OR "tiger$" OR "glass eel$"
     )
     NEAR/15
         (
           ("illegal*" OR "illicit*" OR "criminal" OR "crime") NEAR/5
-              ("product$" OR "manufact*" OR "merchandise$" OR "artifact*" OR "fabricat*" OR "handicraft$" OR "handiwork$" OR "market$*" OR "supply" OR "supplier$" OR "supplied" OR "demand" OR "trade" OR "trading" OR "purchas*" )
+              ("product$" OR "manufact*" OR "merchandise$" OR "artifact*" OR "fabricat*" OR "handicraft$" OR "handiwork$" OR "ivory"
+              OR "market$*" OR "supply" OR "supplier$" OR "supplied" OR "demand" OR "trade" OR "trading" OR "import*" OR "export*" OR "purchas*" OR "livelihood$"
+              )
         )
   )